 - The contract must be recorded in the appropriate county auditor's office within 30 days of its final execution.

 - The filed contract is binding on property owners within the assessment area who are not party to the contract.

 Can a city or county participate in or create a street latecomer agreement, and can it be the sole beneficiary of the reimbursements?
 Yes.
-RCW 35.72.050 authorizes a city or county to join in the financing of street improvement projects and to be reimbursed in the same manner as the property owners of real estate who participate in the projects, if the city or county has specified the conditions of its participation in an ordinance.
-Or, a city, town, or county may create an assessment reimbursement area on its own initiative, without the participation of a private property owner, finance the costs of the street improvements, and become the sole beneficiary of the reimbursements that are contributed.
+RCW 35.72.050 authorizes a city or county to join in the financing of street improvement projects and to be reimbursed in the same manner as the property owners who participate in the projects, if the city or county has specified the conditions of its participation in an ordinance.
+Alternatively, a city, town, or county may create an assessment reimbursement area on its own initiative, without the participation of a private property owner, finance the costs of the street improvements, and become the sole beneficiary of the reimbursements.
 A city or county may be reimbursed only for the costs that benefit that portion of the public who will use the improvements within the assessment reimbursement area.
 A city, town, or county may not be reimbursed for improvements that benefit the general public.

 Can WSDOT participate in or create a street latecomer agreement, and can it be the sole beneficiary of the reimbursements?
 Yes.
 RCW 35.72.050 authorizes WSDOT participation in the same manner and subject to the same restrictions as cities, towns, or counties.
 However, the appropriate city, town, or county is to act as a WSDOT's agent through an interlocal agreement.